International Wing Chun Day Rules

-Bring friends and family to visit a class or join your kwoon.
-Sifu will thank you, plus, it's fun.
-Share and recommend resources you discover like books, videos, websites, and movies to others who are inside - and outside - of Wing Chun.
+The last International Wing Chun rule is to bring friends and family to visit a class or join your kwoon.
+Sifu will thank you, plus it’s fun.
+Share and recommend resources you discover, like books, videos, websites, and movies, to others who are inside – and outside – of Wing Chun.

 The more people who train Wing Chun and are aware of it and respect it, the better it is for all of us.